-From Jarrell Miller’s admittance of taking more than one steroid to the farcical Dillian Whyte saga, boxing has been reeled by several high-profile instances this year.
+From Jarrell Miller’s admittance of taking more than one steroid to the farcical Dillian Whyte saga.
+Boxing has been reeled by several high-profile instances this year.

 Some PED’s take just three days to leave the system.
 This requires around the clock monitoring.

-So what can be done? – Well, firstly TV networks and streaming broadcasters could and should get involved.
+So what can be done? – Well, firstly TV networks and streaming broadcasters could and should get further involved.

-They already give promoters millions of dollars/pounds for each event to hit their respective cameras.
-Insisting on a couple of hundred thousand from the budget for use on testing the major bouts on a bill wouldn’t really make much difference.
+Due to the money involved, insisting on a couple of hundred thousand from the budget for use on testing would never really make too much difference.

 Any fighter who appears on TV in a bonafide title fight or major main event would then be certified clean by the network or broadcaster involved.